kreait/firebase-php/README.md

 [![Code Coverage](https://scrutinizer-ci.com/g/kreait/firebase-php/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/kreait/firebase-php/?branch=master)
 [![Gitter](https://badges.gitter.im/kreait/firebase-php.svg)](https://gitter.im/kreait/firebase-php)

-If you are interested in using the PHP Admin SDK as a client for end-user access (for example, in a web application), as opposed to admin access from a privileged environment (like a server), you should instead follow the [instructions for setting up the client JavaScript SDK](https://firebase.google.com/docs/web/setup).

 ## Documentation

 You can find the full documentation at [firebase-php.readthedocs.io](https://firebase-php.readthedocs.io/).

 An example project can be found at https://github.com/jeromegamez/firebase-php-examples .

 ## Feature matrix